Gromov-Witten invariants for G/B and Pontryagin product for \Omega K: Introduction

 \section{Introduction}

 A flag variety $G/B$ is the quotient of a simply-connected simple complex Lie group by its Borel subgroup and it plays very important roles in many different branches of mathematics.
 There are natural Schubert cycles inside $G/B$.
 The corresponding Schubert cocycles $\sigma^u$'s form a basis of the cohomology ring $H^*(G/B)$.
-In terms of this basis, the structure coefficients $N_{u, v}^w$'s of the intersection product, are called \textit{Schubert structure constants}, which is a direct generalization of the Littlewood-Richardson coefficients for complex Grassmannians.
-When $G=SL(n+1, \mathbb{C})$, these coefficients count suitable Young tableaus (see e.g. \cite{fu22}) or honeycombs \cite{kntao}, \cite{kntao22}.
+In terms of this basis, the structure coefficients $N_{u, v}^w$ of the intersection product, are called \textit{Schubert structure constants}, which is a direct generalization of the Littlewood-Richardson coefficients for complex Grassmannians.
+When $G=SL(n+1, \mathbb{C})$, the coefficients $N_{u, v}^{w}$ count suitable Young tableaus (see e.g. \cite{fu22}) or honeycombs \cite{kntao}, \cite{kntao22}.
 An explicit formula for $N_{u,v}^w$ in all cases are given by Kostant and Kumar \cite{koku} by considering Kac-Moody groups and an effective algorithm is obtained by Duan \cite{duan} via topological methods.
-Note that a ring presentation of $H^*(G/B, \mathbb{C})$ is given much earlier by Borel \cite{borel} in terms of Chern classes of universal bundles over $G/B$.
+Note that a ring presentation of $H^*(G/B, \mathbb{C})$ is given much earlier by Borel \cite{borel} in terms of Chern classes of universal bundles over $G/B=K/T$, where $K$ is a maximal compact Lie subgroup of $G$ and $T=K\cap B$ is a maximal torus of $K$.